cncf/wg-serverless/whitepaper/README.md

 Serverless architectures provide an exciting new deployment option for cloud native workloads.
 As we saw in the [Serverless Workloads section](#heading=h.rr6of6jc01cx) there are certain use cases where serverless technology provides major benefits over other cloud hosting technologies.

-However, serverless technology is not a perfect fit for all cases and careful consideration should be given to when it is appropriate.Short-lived, event-driven processing is driving early adoption and use cases for businesses that expect a high rate of change with unpredictable capacity and infrastructure needs are emerging.
+However, serverless technology is not a perfect fit for all cases and careful consideration should be given to when it is appropriate.
+Short-lived, event-driven processing is driving early adoption and use cases for businesses that expect a high rate of change with unpredictable capacity and infrastructure needs are emerging.
 See the [Additional References](#heading=h.nkn4basctyj) section for more reading material and insights into serverless computing.

-The CNCF Serverless Working Group, in partnership with [Redpoint Ventures](http://www.redpoint.com/), recently published a a [Serverless Landscape](https://docs.google.com/spreadsheets/d/10rSQ8rMhYDgf_ib3n6kfzwEuoE88qr0amUPRxKbwVCk/edit#gid=0).
+The CNCF Serverless Working Group, in partnership with [Redpoint Ventures](http://www.redpoint.com/), recently published a [Serverless Landscape](https://docs.google.com/spreadsheets/d/10rSQ8rMhYDgf_ib3n6kfzwEuoE88qr0amUPRxKbwVCk/edit#gid=0).
 It illustrates some of the major serverless projects, tooling and services that are available in the ecosystem.
-It is not intended to represent a comprehensive, fully inclusive serverless ecosystem, nor is it an endorsement, rather just an overview of the landscape..
+It is not intended to represent a comprehensive, fully inclusive serverless ecosystem, nor is it an endorsement, rather just an overview of the landscape.
 It is expected that owners of each will provide updates in an attempt to keep it up to date.

 # Next Steps for the CNCF